Sir Richard King 1st Baronet

 In January 1778 he was appointed to the Monmouth 64, moving to the Pallas 36 shortly afterwards and going out to Newfoundland in May.
-Having participated in the occupation of St. Pierre and Miquelon under the orders of Commodore John Evans he exchanged with Captain Thomas Davy into the Europe 64 and returned to England where he briefly served under the orders of Vice-Admiral Lord Shuldham at Plymouth.
+Having participated in the occupation of St. Pierre and Miquelon on 14 September under the orders of Commodore John Evans he exchanged with Captain Thomas Davy into the Europe 64 and returned to England where he briefly served under the orders of Vice-Admiral Lord Shuldham at Plymouth.

-On 1 June 1795 he was promoted admiral and he died on 7 November 1806.
+On 1 June 1795 he was promoted admiral and he died at his residence in Devonshire Place, Marylebone, after a short illness on 7 November 1806.

-As well as being exceedingly wealthy, King was apparently a kind, good-hearted man.
-A supporter of William Pitt in Parliament, he spent over £5,000 on two electoral campaigns, losing the first at Rochester in the by-election of 1792 but being elected unopposed in 1794.
+As well as being exceedingly wealthy King was apparently a kind, good-hearted man.
+A supporter of William Pitt in Parliament, he spent over 5,000 on two electoral campaigns, losing the first at Rochester in the by-election of 1792 but being elected unopposed in 1794.